 - 1 Month

 This can be a very quick strategy if you want it to be.

-The longest time is typically in agreeing the timeline with a landlord for a taking over the management.
+The longest time is typically in agreeing on the timeline with a landlord for a taking over the management.

-But once you have your agreement ready to go (remember to use an agreement that’s been agreed with your solicitor), finding the landlords can be quiet quick, as your looking for properties that are already being offered to let and are available today.
+But once you have your agreement ready to go (remember to use an agreement that’s been agreed with your solicitor), finding the landlords can be quiet quick, as you’re looking for properties that are already being offered to let and are available today.

 You may need to invest some time in decorating the property or improving the furnishings if it’s a tired property, but you could comfortably get your first property sourced and up and running within a month

 - For this example the total investment includes £650 (First months Rent) + £1,000 (Furnishings) + £350 (Decorating) – £2k